3d-hand-shape/hand-graph-cnn/data/README.md

 ## 3D Hand Shape and Pose Dataset
-Synthetic 3D Hand Shape and Pose Dataset of CVPR 2019 paper "3D Hand Shape and Pose Estimation from a Single RGB Image" [[paper](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxnZWxpdWhhb250dXxneDo3ZjE0ZjY3OWUzYjJkYjA2)] [[demo](https://youtu.be/NActf7FcrmI)]
+3D Hand Shape and Pose Dataset of CVPR 2019 paper "3D Hand Shape and Pose Estimation from a Single RGB Image" [[paper](https://docs.google.com/viewer?a=v&pid=sites&srcid=ZGVmYXVsdGRvbWFpbnxnZWxpdWhhb250dXxneDo3ZjE0ZjY3OWUzYjJkYjA2)] [[demo](https://youtu.be/NActf7FcrmI)]
 [[source code](https://github.com/3d-hand-shape/hand-graph-cnn)]

 ### Introduction
-We create a large-scale synthetic hand shape and pose dataset that provides the annotations of both 3D hand joint locations and full 3D hand meshes.
+We create a large-scale synthetic hand shape and pose dataset that provides the annotations of both 3D hand meshes and 3D hand joint locations.
+In addition, we create a real-world hand shape and pose dataset dataset containing 583 hand RGB images with the annotations of 3D hand meshes and 3D hand joint locations.

 ### Citation
 If you use this dataset in your research, please cite: